Mechanical Engineering (MENG)

 TTh 9am-10:15am

 This course introduces undergraduate students to a variety of microstructure characterization and mechanical testing techniques for engineering materials.
 It offers hands-on laboratory projects that enable students to investigate the relationship between the mechanical behavior of materials and their microstructure.
 Topics include bending and hardness tests, processing of materials, and fracture.
 The course uses several characterization methods, including scanning electron microscopy, atomic force microscopy, x-ray diffraction, differential scanning calorimetry, nanomechanical testing, and tensile testing.
-Prerequisite: MENG 285SCRP0 Course cr
+Prerequisite: MENG 285SCRP

 HTBA

-MENG 287b, Intermediate Mechanical DesignJoran Booth
+MENG 287a, Intermediate Mechanical DesignJoran Booth

 This is a hands-on, project-based course in mechanical design.
 Students work on design projects that expose them to a variety of manufacturing techniques, including laser cutting, 3D printing, machining, and soldering.
 Completing these projects gives students the opportunity to hone many practical skills, including computer-aided design, parametric modeling, creating webpages, and programming microcontrollers.
 Throughout the semester, students create a design portfolio that showcases their projects.
 Prerequisite: MENG 185.